bolt12/tymfgg-pearl/README.md

-# Typed Matrices For Great Good (Functional Pearl) - A Haskell library of typed matrices and applications
+# Type Your Matrices For Great Good (Functional Pearl) - A Haskell library of typed matrices and applications

 This Functional Pearl was accepted at the Haskell Symposium 2020.